389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

 ###  creating a single MDB_env versus one MDB_env per backend ###
-    - Max Dbs question: (txn cost depends linearly of the max number of dbs ) if we split per suuffix we can keep it smaller
+    - Max Dbs question: (txn cost depends linearly of the max number of dbs ) if we split per suffix we can keep it smaller
     - Consistency of txn across suffixes
       The question is important for write txn as there is no way to commit them in a single step  (Is there write txn across different suffixes ?)
     - Consistency of changelog (Not an issue as the changelog is already per suffix)
     - Consistency with existing bdb model (today bdb_make_env  is called once:
       (with the <INSTALLDIR>/var/lib/dirsrv/slapd-<INSTANCE>/db path )

 ==> I suspect that we will have to go for a single MDB_env in first phase

 ### db filename list ###
-  The whole db is a single mmap file and lmdb des not provides any interface to list the db names two solutions - use a specific db to keep the name list
+  The whole db is a single mmap file and lmdb does not provide any interface to list the db names two solutions
+- use a specific db to keep the name list
-    (probably using backendname - db file record) peek the data from mdb struct (but that involving looking in opaque struct) ==> This will impact dbstat tool too as we cannot looks for file anymore and we needs a way to list existings suffix and existsing files in suffixes
+    (probably using "backendname --> db file name" records)
+- get the data from mdb struct (but that means getting knowledge of mdb opaque struct (which is usually not a good idea)

+==> This will impact dbstat tool too as we cannot looks for file anymore
+      and we needs a way to list existings suffix and existsing files in suffixes

 ### mdb specific config parameters ##
-	MAXDBS  (cf mdb_env_set_maxdb)
+    - MAXDBS  (cf mdb_env_set_maxdb)
-	DBMAXSIZE (cf mdb_env_set_maxdbs)
+    - DBMAXSIZE (cf mdb_env_set_maxdbs)
-	mdb_env_set_maxreaders: 1 per working threads + 1 per agmt
+    - mdb_env_set_maxreaders: should be around 1 per working threads +
+       1 per agmt
+          so we could have an auto tuning value that will use the number ofr working threads + 30

-     These needs to close the db env when changed (i.e: restart in first implementation)
+Note: changing these parameters requires db env closure (i.e: restart the instance in first implementation)

 ## mdb limitations ##
+- mdb_env_get_maxkeysize 1024 bytes hardcoded limit:
-  mdb_env_get_maxkeysize  How do we handle the oversized keys ?
+How do we handle the oversized keys ?

-mdb_env_set_maxdb issue (
+    - Ignore it (return DBI_NOT_FOUND when looking for it) and reject it when trying to set the key
+    - Split the key and have a continuation mechansim.
+For example:
+        {<Prefix>KeyPart0   ---> idPart1 (where <Prefix> is = ~ :id: as usual)
+        .<idPart1>.Keypart1 ---> idPart2
+        .<idPartN>}KeypartN ---> idEntry
+        #MaxPartID --> idPartN (or something else)

 ### mdb-env-open flags ###
+    - db2ldif/db2bak MDB_RDONLY
+    - ns-slapd 0
+    - offline bak2db/ldif2db MDB_NOSYNC
+use mdb_env_sync() and fflush(mdb_env_get_fd()) before closing the env (depending of the ldif file or the mmap size we may also use MDB_WRITEMAP flag)
+    - online bak2db (and maybe online db2ldif) duplicate the environment
+    - reindex (should probably be 0 to avoid breaking the whole db in case of error) Note we may be in trouble if ldif2db fails and there is multiple bakends and the single env strategy id used ...

+### db open flags ###
+	- id2entry: MDB_INTEGERKEY | MDB_CREATE
+	- entrydn: MDB_CREATE
+    - index MDB_DUPSORT | MDB_DUPFIXED | MDB_CREATE
+	- changelog MDB_CREATE

 ### Type Mapping ###
-Alternative:
-    Have a single mdb_env
-        Pro: Similar to bdb implementation
-           : Can have a txn that spreads among suffixes

-    Have one per suffix
-    dbi_env_t :
+- dbi_env_t --> MDB_env

-typedef void dbi_env_t;         /* the global database framework context */ typedef void dbi_db_t;          /* A database instance context */
-typedef void dbi_txn_t;         /* A transaction context */
+- dbi_db_t --> MDB_dbi
+- dbi_txn_t --> MDB_txn